 The Company may purchase its own shares either for holding in treasury, or for subsequent cancellation.
 Shares held in treasury will have no voting, dividend or other rights.
-The Directors consider that the purchase of shares into treasury could be beneficial to Shareholders in the long term, in that, subject to the authority granted by Resolution 13, they may be re-sold at NAV or above to further the investment objectives of the Company.
+The Directors consider that the purchase of shares into treasury could be beneficial to Shareholders in the long-term, in that, subject to the authority granted by Resolution 13, they may be re-sold at NAV or above to further the investment objectives of the Company.

-As at 13 September 2017 (being the latest practicable date prior to publication of this document), the Company held 1,471,485 shares in treasury.
+Since 30 June 2019 the Company has purchased 362,745 Ordinary shares to be held in treasury.
+As at 30 September 2019 (being the latest practicable date prior to publication of this document), the Company held 6,462,047 Ordinary shares in treasury.